 Using film, photography, research, science, and data visualization, we are creating a new model for collaborative reporting that challenges traditional industry power dynamics and uses long-form, multimedia projects to immerse audiences in news that feels like an experience.

-We operate as both a creative collective and an independent publishing platform to pioneer long-term documentary projects around some of the most defining issues of our time including the climate crisis, displacement crisis, nationalism, Indigenous land rights, the housing crisis and more.
+We operate as both a global collective and an independent publishing platform to pioneer long-term documentary projects around some of the most defining issues of our time including the climate crisis, displacement crisis, nationalism, Indigenous land rights, the housing crisis and more.

-The Home Collective is supported with grants from the National Geographic Society, Getty Images, Adobe, and the Solutions Journalism Network, to name a few.
-Our work has been published in the Washington Post, Buzzfeed News, BBC, NPR, PBS Newshour, Huffington Post and more.
+The Home Collective is supported with grants from the National Geographic Society, Getty Images, IWMF, Adobe, and the Solutions Journalism Network, to name a few.
+Our work has been published in the Washington Post, CNN, Buzzfeed News, BBC, NPR, PBS Newshour, Huffington Post and more.

 Bruna is an activist, public speaker and writer from Brazil who focuses on forced displacement and climate change.
 Bruna designed and co-founded Circles of Hospitality, an organization that develops social, cultural and educational initiatives for refugees, asylum seekers and vulnerable immigrants in Florianópolis, Brazil.